Vikaash19/Library-Management-System/README.md

 Specifying the context and requirements of a system

-→ Modeling the basic flow of events in a sina use case.
+→ Modeling the basic flow of events in a use case.

 # CLASS DIAGRAM